Start your day the Chieftain way

 National Recognition

-Congratulations to Adán Magaña ’23, Matthew Arbizu ’24 and Roberto De León ’24 for earning awards from the College Board National Recognition Program.
-They are being recognized because of their academic achievements and outstanding performance on the PSAT/NMSQT, PSAT 10 and/or AP Exams.
-All three excelled in College Board assessments and are recipients of the National Hispanic Recognition Award.
+Congratulations to Adán Magaña ’23 and Roberto De León ’24 for earning awards from the College Board National Recognition Program.
+They are recognized because of their academic achievements and outstanding performance on the PSAT/NMSQT, PSAT 10 and/or AP Exams.
+Both excelled in College Board assessments and are recipients of the National Hispanic Recognition Award.

 View this profile on InstagramPalma School (@palma_school) • Instagram photos and videos